Enlil50/my_qmk/README.md

 <img src="./Images/3.jpg" width=max-width>
 <img src="./Images/4.jpg" width=max-width>

-Instead of remapping softwares and videogames, additional layers can be added in keymap.c after layer 3 (follow my comments) with the syntax documented by QMK developers.
+Instead of remapping softwares and videogames, additional layers can be added in keymap.c after layer 3 (follow my comments) and linked in layer 2 with the syntax documented by QMK developers.
+Remember to change ```MY_MAX_LAYER``` according to the layers added or removed.

 ## User files and changes to qmk_firmware